komronium/fastapi-template/README.md

 - **User authentication and management**\
 Provides a complete user management system with secure registration, login, password change functionality, and Google login integration via OAuth2.
 Users can also upload and update their profile images, with support for managing user activity status.

+- **Profile Image Upload and Management**\
+Users can upload, update, and delete their profile images.
+Images are stored securely in AWS S3 with validation and public access URL generation.

 - **Database Migrations with Alembic**\
 Seamlessly manage database schema changes and migrations using Alembic.